 4. Cavalier King Charles Spaniel

 Lapdogs and bed warmers to Spanish Royalty, the cavalier King Charles spaniel is a world renowned love bug.
 Bred down from hunting spaniels, the cavalier is no dummy!
 Highly trainable with a huge desire to please, this 10 lb charmer is a wonderful choice for older folks looking for a low impact companion.
-Daily hugs and grooming are a must for this elegant creature.
+Daily hugs and grooming are a must.

 “A half a dog high and a dog and a half long”